spacemakerai/course-wasm/README.md

 **B)**

 **Note** All the following functions are async and return promises.
-For example the `fetch` method fetches a file from the server and download it.
+For example, the `fetch` method fetches a file from the server and downloads it.
 We need to wait for the results to return.
 This can be done with `const response = await fetch(...);`

 - Go into `src/simple/simple.js` and jump into the init function.